MJoergen/nexys4ddr/dyoc/ep1_-_Hello_World/README.md

 checker board pattern on the VGA output.

 ## Files generated in this series:
-* vga.vhd   : Main source file
+* comp.vhd   : Main source file
-* vga.xdc   : Pin locations (specific for each FPGA board)
+* comp.xdc   : Pin locations (specific for each FPGA board)
-* vga.tcl   : List of commands for Vivado
+* comp.tcl   : List of commands for Vivado
 * Makefile  : Overall project makefile

 ## Key learnings in this episode: